You have tried burritos and pita pockets – now try Lettuce Wraps, the latest trend at Asian restaurants.

 1 head of lettuce (iceberg, romaine, or even cabbage)

 Oriental dressing (optional)

 1 small lime (optional)

 Chinese noodles (Ramen, etc.)

 This recipe is fabulous because it tastes great.
 It is healthy, easy, and cleans those odds and ends of veggies out of your fridge.

 Cut up any veggies into bite-sized pieces and put in frying pan…crispier veggies work best.
 Eggplant adds a ‘meaty’ texture if you want that.
 Crumble a pack of noodles into the frying pan along with vegetables.
 Add garlic, onion, or whatever your favorite seasoning is.

-For the sauce, I've found the best combo to be teriyaki sauce and several spoonfuls of oriental dressing, but you can use just teriyaki, or soy sauce, or whatever you like.
+For the sauce, you can use just teriyaki, or soy sauce, or whatever you like.
 Dump sauce into pan with other stuff.

 Kids love these.
 For picky eaters, just prepare all the ingredients, and let everyone garnish their wraps.

 1 tablespoon dark sesame oil